101 Cooking For Two

 • 1 rib celery

-• Rinse and spoon-size chop one head of fresh broccoli, or use 12 oz of frozen broccoli.
-Trim any larger florets into spoon size chunks.
+• Rinse and trim one large head of fresh broccoli, or use 12 oz of frozen broccoli.
+Trim any larger florets into spoon-size chunks.

 chopped broccoli on black board

 • Mince a small or ½ of a medium onion.
-Over medium-high heat, melt 4 tablespoons of butter.
-Add onion and saute until clearing—about 3 minutes.
+Melt 4 tablespoons of butter over medium-high heat.
+Add onion and saute until translucent, about 3 minutes.
 Add 1 clove of minced garlic and cook one more minute.

 adding chopped onion to melted butter

-• Decrease the heat to medium.
-Add ¼ cup flour and continue to cook and stir continually until browning some—about 3 minutes.
+• Reduce the heat to medium.
+Stir in flour and cook until lightly browned — about 3 minutes.

 sprinkling flour to make a roux

-• Slowly add two cups of chicken or vegetable broth, and stir to mix in the flour mixture.
+• Slowly add 2 cups of chicken or vegetable broth, stirring to incorporate the flour mixture.
 Add ½ teaspoon of salt and ½ teaspoon of black pepper.
-Allow to thicken some, then slowly add 2 cups of milk.
-Bring to a low boil and allow to thicken.
+Let thicken slightly, then slowly add 2 cups of milk.
+Bring to a low boil; simmer until thickened.

 adding milk to the soup pot